AFM-SPM/TopoStats/docs/basic/flattening.md

 So you can see how all the interesting foreground (high) regions are now masked in white, and the background is in black.

-TopoStats can use this to only use the black regions in its calculations for slope removal, row alignment etc.
+This allows TopoStats to use only the background (black pixels) in its calculations for slope removal, row alignment etc.

 So we re-do all the previous processing, but with this new useful binary mask to guide us.